mvolkmann/blog/src/raycast.md

 Press the up and down arrow keys to highlight an item in the list of suggestions or matches.

+Press cmd-k to see a list of actions that can be performed on the highlighted item.
+One action that can be performed on a command is "Add to Favorites" which adds it to the list of favorite commands that are always visible on the starting Raycast page.

 Regardless of which Raycast "page" you have navigated to within the window and which item is highlighted, you can press cmd-k to see a popup that lists context-sensitive actions that are available.